Security Whitepaper

 The unlock session is tracked as an HS256 JWT stored in an httpOnly, SameSite=Strict cookie.
 The cookie is inaccessible to JavaScript running on the page, which prevents XSS from stealing the unlock session.

 Your PIN is the root secret for key derivation.
-TOTP and email OTP verify your identity but your PIN is also required alongside them during the first unlock, because the KEK is derived from the PIN.
-Without the PIN, the CEK cannot be unwrapped even with a valid TOTP code.
+TOTP verifies your identity on the first unlock per session, but your PIN is also required alongside it because the KEK is derived from the PIN.
+Email OTP users verify their email once during setup; all unlocks then use PIN directly.

 5. Recovery Codes